jkingportfolio/CI_PP1_TheCocktailBar/README.md

 ### Browser Compatibility

-The website was tested on
+The website was tested on the following web browsers:
+- Google Chrome Version 101.0.4951.67
+- DuckDuckGo

 ### Testing User Stories